 The SV40 Virus

-Other gene mutations, including those in CDKN2A and NF2, have been implicated in being risk factors for mesothelioma.
+Other gene mutations, including those in CDKN2A and NF2, have been implicated as risk factors for mesothelioma.
 These, along with BAP1, may play a role in cancer formation because they are tumor suppressor genes.
-A mutation interferes with the ability of the body to suppress or prevent the growth of tumors.
+A mutation interferes with the ability of the body to suppress or prevent tumor growth.